Go to Reviews.org AU Edition

 The starter pack (a touchscreen panel, two door or window sensors, a water sensor, and a motion sensor) is $599.
 And, because most homes have more than one door or window, you’ll likely want to add some more devices to the starter kit.

 That all adds up to quite a bit of cash, especially when compared to DIY systems.
-Ring, SimpliSafe, and Abode each charge around $230 for a starter kit with a similar equipment roster.
+Ring, SimpliSafe, and Abode each charge less than $300 for a starter kit with a similar equipment roster.
 They also charge less money to add extra devices, like additional sensors.

 As for other professionally installed systems, we suspect the Vivint equipment prices are pretty on par with ADT.
 But it’s hard to say because ADT doesn’t like to share how much things cost until you’re deep into the buying process.